freeipa/freeipa/doc/designs/prci_checker.md

 BEGINNING PRCI JOB DEFINITIONS CHECKS
 [File] gating [Jobs] 24
 ERROR: In job 'fedora-latest/test_installation_TestInstallMaster':
-  'class' field should be defined with one of the supported: ['RunPytest', 'RunPytest2', 'RunPytest3', 'RunWebuiTests', 'RunADTests']
+  'class' field should be defined with one of the supported: ['RunPytest', 'RunPytest2', 'RunPytest3', 'RunWebuiTests', 'RunADTests', 'RunMultiDomainPytest']
 CHECKS FINISHED WITH ERRORS
 ```